George Perris: 2020: Return to Greece & "Stathera sta oneira" album

 In June 2020, he released "Stathera sta oneira", his first album of original Greek songs, composed by acclaimed songwriters Evanthia Reboutsika and Lina Nikolakopoulou.
 The album peaked at no 3 in the Greek charts and remained there for 4 consecutive weeks.
-His song "Kardia koita", a duet with Greek icon George Dalaras became the theme title of the tv series "Aggeliki" and went on to reach mainstream success.
+His song "Kardia koita", a duet with Greek icon George Dalaras became the theme title of the TV series "Aggeliki" and went on to reach mainstream success.

 In September, he became the first singer in Greek history to film a concert on the grounds of an ancient temple, the temple of Aphaea on the island of Aegina in his home country, Greece.
-The TV Special, under the title "A Sunset In Greece", was produced in collaboration with the Greek National Tourism Organization to promote Greece around the world.
+The TV special, under the title "A Sunset In Greece", was produced in collaboration with the Greek National Tourism Organization to promote Greece around the world.
 Mario Frangoulis and Evanthia Reboutsika appeared as special guests on the performance.

 2021-2022: New English Album & PBS TV Special

-A year after its filming, "A Sunset In Greece" started airing on PBS stations across the USA, reaching more than 100 million viewers in its first 2 months of airing, making it Perris' most successful TV Special to date.
+A year after its filming, "A Sunset In Greece" started airing on PBS stations across the US, reaching more than 100 million viewers in its first 2 months of airing, making it Perris' most successful TV Special to date.

-In December 2021, he was chose by the Grammy Awards for their "Global Spin" video series, which showcases international artists.
+In December 2021, he was chosen by the Grammy Awards for their "Global Spin" video series, which showcases international artists.
 Perris performed his upcoming title "No Armor" under the Acropolis, promoting his country.

 In March 2022, he released his 3rd English album, "No Armor".
 The album included mostly covers of songs that had influenced Perris' musicality, as well as English translations of 3 of his Greek songs.

 In April, he collaborated once again with the Grammy Awards, releasing a cover of Mariah Carey's "Butterfly" for their "Reimagined at home" series.

-In the summer of 2022 he went on a joint tour with acclaimed Greek singer Eleftheria Arvanitaki across Greece and Cyprus.
+In the summer of 2022, he went on a joint tour with acclaimed Greek singer Eleftheria Arvanitaki across Greece and Cyprus.